PRIZM-Experiment/prizm-data-wrangling/README.md

 ### Usage

 The usage examples covered below assume that the PRIZM metadatabase and data container have been imported as follows.
-For an interactive Jupyter notebook covering the usage of the code hosted in this repository, click [here](guide/Tutorial.ipynb).
 ```python
 import metadatabase as mdb
 from data import Data
 ```

+For an interactive version of this section, click [here](guide/Tutorial.ipynb).

 #### Retrieving Metadata